How to Brainstorm Ideas For Blog PostsBy Featured Writer Leslie Branch

 Some brainstorming tips work better than others.
 From reading a book to watching a movie, these tips are designed to get your creative juices flowing, so you can type away and continue to attract readers.

 You could sit staring at your blank computer screen, or you could go out and find your inspiration.
 Brainstorming is more than just sitting down and jotting ideas.
 It’s about being aggressive and collaborating ideas with fellow writers.
-The individual enrolled in an online doctorate degree program does not just sit and wait for ideas to come to him.
-He finds ideas by reading.
-He looks at news articles.
-He reads content from fellow bloggers.

 When you read, you’re brainstorming ideas.
 You’re taking bits of information from one writer and turning it into fuel for your own work.
 Subscribe to news feeds.
 Follow different bloggers and read different media outlets for ideas.

 Change the direction of your stories by altering the perspective.
 How many people would consider reading the following blog post titled, “Ways to Cultivate New Brainstorming Ideas?”
 You would imagine that a few would read it, but imagine if you took your favorite hobby of video games and fused the two together and created “How Mass Effect 3 helps Me Brainstorm New Ideas.”

 Take an unusual perspective from one of your hobbies and turn it into a blog post.
 You know the ins-and-outs of your hobbies; you just have to figure out how to integrate the topics together.
 Use what you already know to make something new and interesting for readers.